Frequently asked questions

 Why Should I Train For Cybersecurity?

-Over the past six years, cybersecurity jobs have increased by 94%.
-You have the perfect time to get a career in cybersecurity if you are looking for a career that is always evolving and changing.
+In the last six years, cybersecurity jobs have seen a 94% increase.
+If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
 Cybersecurity is an expanding industry that offers many different job opportunities and great career prospects.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+Cyberseek says there are almost 500k job openings.
 In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
-These numbers indicate that cybersecurity professionals must always be in demand.
+This means that cybersecurity professionals should always be in demand.

 What do cybersecurity workers prefer-a degree or certifications?

 The right certification demonstrates that you have a specific skill the employer wants.
 Also, there is a legal requirement (see above).
 According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
-Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.
+Only 10% said they have a bachelor’s degree while 5% said they have a master’s degree.

 On February 20, 2021, the average cybersecurity professional salary in America was $112974.
 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.